-Well, a writing assistant will help you eliminate grammatical errors, misspellings, and wrong punctuations.
+A writing assistant will help you eliminate grammatical errors, misspellings, and punctuation.

 Read a lot more often to improve your writing skills.
 Practice writing daily.

-Start with about 200-300 words, go on increasing your daily limit to about 1000 words daily to practice.
-You will keep getting better and your writing will never be the same!
-Writing daily will help improve not only improve your writing skill but also your writing speed and confidence.
+Start with about 200-300 words, and increase your daily limit to about 1000 words daily to practice.
+You will keep improving, and your writing will never be the same!
+Writing daily will help improve not only your writing skill but also your writing speed and confidence.

-AI tools aside, with practice you will become gradually become good at writing.
+AI tools aside, you will gradually become good at writing with practice.

-Note: Writing content for your Technology blog or website is not as easy as it is in other niches.
-You must make research, get practical to ensure that you provide accurate up-to-date information.
+Note: Writing content for your Technology blog or website is not as easy as in other niches.
+You must research and get practical to provide accurate, up-to-date information.